The Toggery Five: History

 On 18 September 1964, the band released their first single, "I'm Gonna Jump" b/w "Bye Bye Bird", which was recorded at Abbey Road Studios.
 The A-side was based on a man who desired to jump into a river after his girlfriend left him.
 "I'm Gonna Jump" received positive reviews from critics, but BBC Radio banned its radio play because of the controversy surrounding the theme.
 As a result, the debut single flopped in England and on its US release on the Tower label.
 Despite the disappointing sales, the band continued to appear on television and received steady gigs throughout England.
 They opened for acts like Freddie and the Dreamers and The Hollies.
 In January 1965, the group returned to Abbey Road Studios for their second single.
 They recorded "I'd Much Rather Be with the Boys" as their A-side.
 The Rolling Stones recorded a demo of the song, but did not release it until it was placed on their compilation album, Metamorphosis.
 This, along with their B-side "It's So Easy", was put out on 26 February 1965 as their second single and it fared better in sales, but, again, failed to chart.

 In mid-1965, the band recorded new material for the last time.
-They received a song from Gene Pitney, called "I'm Alive", as it was rejected by others.
-The Hollies heard demos by the band and decided to produce a version of their own.
-Their version was released two weeks before The Toggery Five's planned distribution.
-The Hollies achieved a number one hit, preventing the Toggery Five from reaching national success.
+They received a song from Gene Pitney, called "I'm Alive", because it had been rejected by others.
+The Hollies heard demos of the song by the band and decided to record a version of their own, which was released two weeks before The Toggery Five's planned distribution.
+The Hollies achieved a number one hit, preventing the Toggery Five from gaining national success.
 They were then offered a Hollies' composition, "Going Away", which they recorded but never released.
-Renshaw left the band to play behind Wayne Fontana, and they regrouped with several new line-ups to perform until their disbandment in 1966.
+After Renshaw left the band to play behind Wayne Fontana, they regrouped with several new line-ups, until disbanding in 1966.
 Among the new personnel were Mick Abrahams and Clive Bunker, founding members of the band, Jethro Tull.
 Paul Young became lead singer with Mike and the Mechanics and died of a heart attack in 2000.